Where to Discuss?

 • sheetname (sheet-expand)

-The word expand here, is my internal naming.
-I have a habit to name my data CSV files variously depend on the process.
-This is my naming step by step: tabular, expand, pivot, and stat for statistics.
+The term expand here is my internal naming convention.
+I tend to name my data CSV files in various ways depending on the processing step.
+My naming steps are as follows: tabular, expand, pivot, and stat for statistics.

 Merge CSV: Calc Macro: TOML Configuration

-The list result would be stored in self.filenames.
+The result of this list will be stored in self.filenames.

 def set_config(self) -> None: